 Parameter Description Value MON_HEAP_SZ The memory that is required for maintaining the private views of the database system monitor data is allocated from the monitor heap.
-Its size is controlled by the mon_heap_sz Automatic views of the database system monitor data is allocated from the monitor heap.
 Its size is controlled by the mon_heap_sz configuration parameter.
+Automatic SHEAPTHRES Private and shared sorts use memory from two different memory sources.
+The size of the shared sort memory area is statically predetermined at the time of the first connection to a database based on the value of sheapthres .
+The size must be at least two times the size of sortheap of any database hosted by the DB2 instance.
+0 (Automatic)